-And it came to pass, as he went into the house of one of the chief Pharisees to eat on the sabbath day, that they watched him.
-And, behold, there was a certain man before him who had the dropsy.
-(Luke 14:1, 2)
+Now it happened, as He went into the house of one of the rulers of the Pharisees to eat on the Sabbath, that they watched him closely.
+And behold, there was a certain man before Him who had dropsy. -Luke 14:1, 2

-They had put him there, knowing that our Lord would heal him (and He did), even though it was the Sabbath day.
-(His enemies inadvertently paid Him the finest compliment.)
-They were ganging up on Him, and His host was the chief, leading the opposition against Him.
+They ganged up on Him, and His host was the chief, leading the opposition against Him.
 In no sense was his invitation to dinner an expression of friendship.
-You know, when folk invite you to dinner, it means they are your friends.
+You know, when someone invites you to dinner, it means they're your friend.
 That is one place where you never are to be betrayed.
 One of the worst breaches of etiquette, in fact, one of the lowest things a person can do, is to betray one whom he has invited into his home for dinner.

-But this Pharisee, a scheming rascal, soon found that he had a guest who could take care of Himself.
+But this Pharisee, a scheming rascal, soon found he had a guest who could take care of Himself.
 In fact, when dinner was announced, our Lord watched as the guests took their places at the table.
-There were no placecards in those days, so they all tried to get the chief place.
-When He came in and sat down - probably in the lowest place - He said something like this: "When you are invited to dinner, don't try to get the highest place; go to the lowest place.
+There were no place cards in those days, so they all tried to get the chief place.
+When He came in and sat down-probably in the lowest place-He said something like this: "When you're invited to dinner, don't try to get the highest place; go to the lowest place.
 Then in case your host feels that you ought to be moved up, you will be honored when he comes to you and taps you on the shoulder and moves you to a place of honor.
-But it is rather embarrassing to have managed to elbow your way into a good spot and then have the host say, 'Wait a minute, you have Mr. So-and-So's place.
-I want you to come around here and take the last place at the table.'
+But it's rather embarrassing to have managed to elbow your way into a good spot and then have the host say, 'Wait a minute, you have Mr. So-and-So's place.
+I want you to come around here and take the last place at the table.'"
 (See Luke 14:7-11.)
 So he corrected their manners.

 Christ had gone to the home of an enemy, a ruler of the Pharisees.
 This man joined with those who crucified Him.
-When he looked at the cross and the crowd beneath it, this Pharisee said, "It is foolishness - I see nothing in that cross."
-And so he went into eternity his own way.
+When he looked at the cross and the crowd beneath it, this Pharisee said, "It's foolishness-I see nothing in that cross."
+So he went into eternity his own way.